CSCI-4830-002-2014/challenge-week-5/README.md

 # How many hours have you spent on this?

-fill-in-your-answer
+5

-# What is the most difficult part about this week's challenge?
+# What is the most difficult part about this week's challenge

-fill-in-your-answer
+The Tableau part was a little tricky at times.

 # Show and tell (8 points)